scaleway/serverless-scaleway-functions/README.md

       # Subdirectory holding the Dockerfile, cannot be used with registryImage
       directory: container/

+      # Build arguments to pass when building the container image
+      buildArgs:
+        MY_BUILD_ARG: "my-value"

       # Name of the registry image, cannot be used with directory
       registryImage: nginx:latest